calviellolab/calviellolab.github.io/contact.md

 calviello.l.bio`at`gmail dot com

-The lab is currently looking for a lab technician, PhD students (through the <a href="https://www.semm.it/education/phd-program-systems-medicine" target="_blank" rel="noopener">SEMM PhD program</a>) and postdocs, both in computational and experimental space.
+The lab is currently looking for a PhD student (through the <a href="https://www.semm.it/education/phd-program-systems-medicine" target="_blank" rel="noopener">SEMM PhD program</a>) and postdocs, both in computational and experimental space.
 Official calls will be published <a href="https://careers.humantechnopole.it/" target="_blank" rel="noopener">here</a>

 <br>